samposm/git-guide/4-creating-repositories-and-commits.md

 ### `git help <command>`

 You can also look at `git help log`, or `man git-log`, to see what kind of options `log` takes, but the manpage is long.
-There help pages for all git commands.
+There are help pages for all git commands.

 ### `git status`